cosmic-microwave-bg/FLattice/README.md

 # FLattice

-Updated on January 28th, 2020 ver.
-0.0.2
+Updated on February 26th, 2020 ver.
+0.0.3

-Add the "initial_velocity" parameter to parameter.json so that we can set initial velocity of fields easily.
+Add `searchObject` function to calculate the number of clumps only for 2D.

 ---